ChristopherViva/ChristopherViva/README.md

 ## 🚀 About Me
 I came from a Mechanical Engineering background, then to low code with MS Power Platform, and now I have fully transformed into a full stack developer.

-- 🔭 I’m currently working on integrating computer vision into web development projects.
+- 🔭 I’m currently working on integrating computer vision with web development.

 ## 🛠️ Languages and Tools
 <p align="left">